-The Unsettled Science of Carbon Dioxide and Human Cognition
+The Human Brain Evolved When Carbon Dioxide Was Lower

 The science is, at first glance, surprisingly fundamental.
 Researchers have long believed that carbon dioxide harms the brain at very high concentrations.
 Anyone who’s seen the film Apollo 13 (or knows the real-life story behind it) may remember a moment when the mission’s three astronauts watch a gauge monitoring their cabin start to report dangerous levels of a gas.
 That gauge was measuring carbon dioxide.
 As one of the film’s NASA engineers remarks, if CO₂ levels rise too high, “you get impaired judgement, blackouts, the beginning of brain asphyxia.”

 “They knew they’re going to go nuts and not do 2+2 if that gauge gets too high,” Karnauskas said.
 The same general principle, he argues, could soon affect people here on Earth.
-Two centuries of rampant fossil-fuel use have already spiked the amount of CO₂ in the atmosphere, from about 280 parts per million before the Industrial Revolution to about 410 parts per million today.
+Two centuries of rampant fossil-fuel use have already spiked the amount of CO₂ in the atmosphere from about 280 parts per million before the Industrial Revolution to about 410 parts per million today.
 For Earth as a whole, that pollution traps heat in the atmosphere and causes climate change.
 But more locally, it also sets a baseline for indoor levels of carbon dioxide: You cannot ventilate a room’s carbon-dioxide levels below the global average.

 In fact, many rooms have a much higher CO₂ level than the atmosphere, since ventilation systems don’t work perfectly.
 On top of that, some rooms—in places such as offices, hospitals, and schools—are filled with many breathing people, that is, many people who are themselves exhaling carbon dioxide.
 As Karnauskas said: “We’re little CO₂-producing machines ourselves.”